Signup

 How we made our job application form

-1. Branding is all-important when creating a job application form, so we used the Design section to customize the look of the typeform to match our own brand.
+1. Branding is all-important when creating a job application form, so we used the Design section to customize the look of the form to match our own brand.
 We created a theme, setting the company font and text color.
 To top it off, we added a background image that features our fancy ‘onion skin’ logo design.

 2. So how do we kick off the application form?
 We wanted to point out why Typeform is such a great company to work for and highlight the opportunities for career development.
 So we created a Welcome screen where we embedded our Life at Typeform video.